Benedict College: Statistics

 Benedict College Acceptance rate and admissions statistics

-Benedict College has an acceptance rate of 67% and is among the top 29% of the most difficult universities to gain admission to in the United States.
+Benedict College has an acceptance rate of 96% and is among the 28% of the easiest universities to gain admission to in the United States.
 The university reports the admission statistics without distinguishing between local and international students.

 Total Men Women